bersling/tsmean-amp/app/pages/articles/vs/common-concepts-among-component-centric-frameworks.md

 - Vue lets you call a method on the `Vue` global object
 - Svelte encapsulates logic (js), structure (html) and style (css) in `.svelte` files.
 Much like in React, in Svelte there's also filetype dedicated to hold the components.

+Another interesting point to observe is, that React is the only framework here that doesn't come with a baked in solution for scoped css.

 ### Selectors
 There needs to be a way of referencing a component in other components in order to include them and build the tree structure that we want.
 To do so, each component must receive a unique name.
 The frameworks have different ways of specifying that name.